balcortex/100_days_code_web_development/README.md

 ## Day 124 - 2024/01/27

 Today I learned to increase the space between lines of text, transform the case of a given text, and to add a shadow to any text.

+## Day 125 - 2024/01/29

+Today I learned about the overflow property.
+If the content is too big to fit the element, you can select its behavior, like adding scrollbars or clipping the content.